-"Hong Kong Public Offering" the offer for subscription of the Hong Kong Offer Shares in Hong Kong at the offer price of HK\$0.325 per Share on and subject to the terms and conditions described in the Prospectus, as further described in "Structure and Conditions of the Global Offering" in the Prospectus "International Offer Shares" the 360,000,000 new Shares being initially offered by our Company pursuant to the International Offering together, where relevant, with any additional Shares which may be issued pursuant to the exercise of the Over-allotment Option, subject to reallocation as described in "Structure and Conditions of the Global Offering" in the Prospectus "International Offering" the conditional placing of the International Offer Shares by the International Underwriters on behalf of our Company to professional, institutional and/or other investors outside the United States at the Offer Price, as further described in "Structure and Conditions of the Global Offering" in the Prospectus "JORC Code (2012)" 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves "Listing" the listing of the Shares on the Main Board of the Stock Exchange "Listing Date" 18 July 2022, the date on which dealings in the Shares first commenced on the Stock Exchange "Listing Rules" the Rules Governing the Listing of Securities on the Stock Exchange (as amended from time to time) "Loan Consideration Capitalisation" the capitalisation of the consideration for the assignment of the loans due to Mr. Zhao in an aggregate sum of approximately RMB73.1 million by way of issuance of one new Share, credited as fully paid, by our Company to Sandy Mining Limited "Main Board" the stock exchange (excluding the option market) operated by the Stock Exchange which is independent from and operates in parallel with GEM of the Stock Exchange "Mr. Zhao" Mr. Zhao Liang (趙亮), the chairman of the Board, executive Director, chief executive officer and controlling shareholders of the Company "NEV(s)" new energy vehicles "Offer Share(s)" the Hong Kong Offer Shares and the International Offer Shares "Prospectus" the prospectus of the Company dated 30 June 2022
+"International Offer Shares" the 360,000,000 new Shares being initially offered by our Company pursuant to the International Offering together, where relevant, with any additional Shares which may be issued pursuant to the exercise of the Over-allotment Option, subject to reallocation as described in "Structure and Conditions of the Global Offering" in the Prospectus "International Offering" the conditional placing of the International Offer Shares by the International Underwriters on behalf of our Company to professional, institutional and/or other investors outside the United States at the Offer Price, as further described in "Structure and Conditions of the Global Offering" in the Prospectus "JORC Code (2012)" 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves "Listing Date" 18 July 2022, the date on which dealings in the Shares first commenced on the Stock Exchange "Listing Rules" the Rules Governing the Listing of Securities on the Stock Exchange (as amended from time to time) "Main Board" the stock exchange (excluding the option market) operated by the Stock Exchange which is independent from and operates in parallel with GEM of the Stock Exchange "Mr. Zhao" Mr. Zhao Liang (趙亮), the chairman of the Board, executive Director, chief executive officer and controlling shareholders of the Company "NEV(s)" new energy vehicles "Offer Share(s)" the Hong Kong Offer Shares and the International Offer Shares "Prospectus" the prospectus of the Company dated 30 June 2022 "Reporting Period" for the year ended 31 December 2024 "RMB" Renminbi, the lawful currency of the PRC "SFO" the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong), as amended or supplemented or otherwise modified from time to time "Share(s)" ordinary shares in the share capital of the Company, with a nominal value of HK\$0.001 each "Shareholder(s)" holder(s) of the Shares from time to time on 21 June 2022, the principal terms of which are summarized in "Statutory and General Information - D. Other Information - 1.